Everything we know about the Winter Love Island villa

 The villa, of course, isn’t the only thing Love Island is changing for its new winter series.

-Laura Whitmore has stepped down as the series’ presenter, with radio and TV star Maya Jama taking over the reigns.
+Laura Whitmore has stepped down as the series’ presenter, with radio and TV star Maya Jama taking over the reins.

 For a full list of the contestants appearing on this year’s winter Love Island, click here.